 Each spouse controls his or her own separate property.
 He or she can sell, give away, or otherwise dispose of any separate property without the consent of the other spouse.7

 More importantly, property held as separate property is not subject to distribution between the spouses in the event of divorce.
-(But it may be used for child support payments).
+(Though it may be used for child support payments).

-Absent an agreement to the contrary, property is separate property in Nevada if:
+Absent a property agreement to the contrary, property is separate property in Nevada if: